haakco/deploying-laravel-app/Stage_1/README.md

     regexp: "^github\\.com"
 ```

 We are going to change one this compared to Stage 0 now.

 With GitHub, you can only use a deployment key in one repository.
 The simplest way to solve this problem is
-to create a ssh config that alias GitHub to a name per repository specifying a unique key for that alias.
+to create an ssh config that alias GitHub to a name per repository specifying a unique key for that alias.

-So we are going to do exactly that with our new key.
+So we are going to do precisely that with our new key.

-Bellow is the example of the ssh config will look like.
+Below is an example of the ssh config.

 ```ssh-config
 Host example-alias github.com